What is Low Blood Pressure? 9 Effective Ways to Prevent It.

 Frequently asked questions

 Low blood pressure, also known as hypotension, is a condition where the blood pressure in your arteries is abnormally low.
-It is typically defined as a systolic blood pressure (the top number) of less than 90 millimeters of mercury (mm Hg) or a diastolic blood pressure (the bottom number) of less than 60 mm Hg.
+It is typically defined as a systolic blood pressure (the top number) of less than 90 mm Hg or a diastolic blood pressure (the bottom number) of less than 60 mm Hg.

-There are several potential causes of low blood pressure, including dehydration, prolonged bed rest, pregnancy, nutrient deficiencies, heart problems, and endocrine problems.
-Additionally, certain medications, such as alpha-blockers, beta-blockers, and diuretics, can contribute to hypotension.
+There are several potential causes of low blood pressure, including dehydration, nutritional deficiencies, prolonged bed rest, certain medications, and underlying medical conditions such as heart problems, endocrine disorders, or pregnancy-related issues.